metabase/metabase/docs/embedding/embedded-analytics-sdk-quickstart.md

 ## At this point, you should be up and running

-Try changing some of the `theme` options to style the components.
+Try changing some of the `theme` options in the [client app](https://github.com/metabase/metabase-nodejs-react-sdk-embedding-sample/blob/main/client/src/App.js) to style the components.

 ![Embedded Metabase components](./images/embedded-components.png)